-- The Gatsby Benchmarks - Careers guidance for colleges, February 2018 - Careers guidance and access for education and training providers: Statutory guidance for governing bodies, school leaders and school staff, January 2018 - CDI.
-Careers Guidance in Schools and Colleges: A Guide to Best Practice and Commissioning Independent Career Guidance Services, June 2018
+- The Gatsby Benchmarks - Careers guidance for colleges, February 2018 - Careers guidance and access for education and training providers: Statutory guidance for schools and guidance for further education colleges and sixth form colleges, July 2021 - CDI.
+Careers Guidance in Schools and Colleges: A Guide to Best Practice and

-&lt;sup>2 HM Government Inspiration Vision statement, September 2013.
-Accessed 09.07.2019
+2 HM Government Inspiration Vision statement, September 2013.
+Accessed 01/09/2021

-- Department for Education.
+- Commissioning Independent Career Guidance Services, June 2018 - Department for Education.
 Careers strategy: making the most of everyone's skills and talents, December 2017 - The Education Act 2011 Statutory Guidance for School